10 Paleo Pantry Essentials You Need To Have

 - Apple Cider Vinegar: This is your go-to for salad dressings and necessary acid (replacing baking powder) in baked goods.
 It’s also a good idea to start your day with a glass of water and 1 tablespoon of apple cider vinegar – it’s alkalizing for the body.

 - Coconut Aminos: Oh, how I love coconut aminos!
-Use this in place of soy sauce, as it’s both gluten-free and soy-free.
+It’s a great alternative to soy sauce, as it’s both gluten-free and soy-free.
 It also add flavor to glazes, sauces and marinades.

 - Fish Sauce: Fish sauce is great at adding a salty, savory vibe to your dishes.
 I frequently use it in conjunction with coconut aminos in Thai dishes or to impart a Southeast Asian flavor.